Money expert Clark Howard describes it simply as “broken.”

 The hurricane factor is simple.
 Because most of Florida is coastal and subtropical, the state is prone to hurricanes and other forms of severe weather.
 This makes the Florida homeowners insurance market risky for insurers and premiums more expensive for homeowners.

 I’ve written more about how location impacts the cost of homeowners insurance here.

-According to the industry association Insurance Information Institute, Florida insurers suffered net underwriting losses exceeding $2 billion over the last two years.
+According to the Insurance Information Institute, Florida insurers suffered losses exceeding $2 billion between 2020 and 2021.
 But no major hurricanes made landfall in 2020 or 2021.
-(Before Hurricane Ian in September 2022, the last major hurricane to make landfall in Florida was Michael in 2018.)
+Before Hurricane Ian in September 2022, the last major hurricane to make landfall in Florida was Michael in 2018.